Blaming Carrie for Boris Johnson’s failings is pure misogyny | Sean O’Grady

 Blaming Carrie for Boris Johnson’s failings is pure misogyny

-Carrie Johnson is portrayed as a sort of cross between Lady Macbeth, Hyacinth Bucket and the princess in the fairy tale ‘The Princess and the Pea’ – misogynistically, in other words.
+Carrie Johnson is portrayed as a sort of cross between Lady Macbeth, Hyacinth Bucket, and the princess in the fairy tale ‘The Princess and the Pea’ – misogynistically, in other words

 Is all this Carrie’s fault?
-Reflecting on some of the coverage of the influence the current Mrs Johnson enjoys over Mr Johnson, then you’d certainly be forgiven for thinking it.
-She is portrayed as a sort of cross between Lady Macbeth, Hyacinth Bucket and the princess in the fairy tale “The Princess and the Pea” – misogynistically, in other words.
+Reflecting on some of the coverage of the influence the current Mrs Johnson enjoys over the prime minister, you’d certainly be forgiven for thinking it.
+She is portrayed as a sort of cross between Lady Macbeth, Hyacinth Bucket, and the princess in the fairytale “The Princess and the Pea” – misogynistically, in other words.

-The myth is building that the reliable, secure, reactionary, old-school libertarian Speccie Tory has been captured and moulded by this metropolitan elite temptress, like a female agent in a James Bond movie.
+The myth is building that the reliable, secure, reactionary, old-school libertarian Tory has been captured and moulded by this metropolitan elite temptress, as though she were an agent in a James Bond movie.

-Unlike all the others involved, up to and including the cabinet secretary and the chancellor of the exchequer, Carrie Johnson cannot be sacked as part of a clear out of Number 10.
-She always has access to the prime ministerial ear, into which poison is dripped in between the sweet nothings.
+Unlike all the others involved, up to and including the cabinet secretary and the chancellor of the exchequer, Carrie Johnson cannot be sacked as part of a clearout of No 10.
+She always has access to the prime-ministerial ear, into which – according to the fairytale – poison is dripped in between the sweet nothings.
 If you think about it, it’s mad, but it’s been building for some considerable time.

-If you believe Dominic Cummings, for example, you’d believe that “Princess Nut Nut” was forever distracting the prime minister and making him make and unmake key appointments in Downing Street.
-Last May, Dom told dismayed MPs that on 12 March 2020, for example, just as the true scale of the Covid-19 pandemic was dawning on Boris Johnson, HRH the Princess Nut Nut was causing more mayhem than usual, over their puppy, Dilyn.
+If you believe Dominic Cummings, for example, you’d believe that “Princess Nut Nut” was forever distracting the prime minister and encouraging him to make and unmake key appointments in Downing Street.
+Last May, Dom told dismayed MPs that on 12 March 2020, for example, just as the true scale of the Covid-19 pandemic was dawning on Boris Johnson, HRH (Carrie) was causing more mayhem than usual, over their puppy, Dilyn.

 “That day, The Times had run a huge story about the prime minister and his girlfriend and their dog.
 The prime minister’s girlfriend was going completely crackers about this story and demanding that the press office deal with that.
 So we had this sort of completely insane situation in which part of the building was saying are we going to bomb Iraq?
-Part of the building was arguing about whether or not we’re going to do quarantine or not do quarantine, the prime Minister has his girlfriend going crackers about something completely trivial.”
+Part of the building was arguing about whether or not we’re going to do quarantine or not do quarantine, the prime minister has his girlfriend going crackers about something completely trivial.”

-After that hostile intervention from Johnson’s former assistant, friends of Carrie counter-briefed that Cummings had “took revenge” on the oversexed rescue dog because had “humped” his leg.
+After that hostile intervention from Johnson’s former assistant, friends of Carrie counter-briefed that Cummings had taken “revenge” on the oversexed rescue dog because it had “humped” his leg.
 It must have been so difficult for Carrie, having an oversexed husband and an oversexed Jack Russell to look after, never knowing which one of them would go missing or end up in the press for their indiscriminate urges.

 Most of the rest of the allegations about Carrie have the same gossipy, inconsequential air to them.
-It’s just anecdotes, and amusing ones, but the impression is that Carrie has stopped Boris from being a great Conservative prime minister.
-She’s painted as a pushy, selfish, spoiled brat who browbeats Johnson into turning Britain into a fluffy, green paradise of wokeishness.
-If only…
+It’s just anecdotes – and amusing ones – but the impression is that Carrie has stopped Boris from being a great Conservative prime minister.
+She’s painted as a pushy, selfish, spoilt brat who browbeats Johnson into turning Britain into a fluffy, green paradise of wokeishness.
+If only...

 “There was a previous episode when Carrie worked at the Department for Culture, Media and Sport.
 A colleague was another young woman, Mimi Macejkova, but she left her post within a few months of John Whittingdale becoming secretary of state.
 He said Macejkova ‘didn’t gel with the others’ in his team.
 She was replaced by a friend of Carrie.